 Like any new skill, learning how to use a Menstrual Cup takes a bit of practise – like when you first learnt how to put in a tampon.
 But honestly, once you get the hang of it, it’s surprisingly easy.
 Every Menstrual Cup comes with guidelines, but the standard method is:

-- Lubrication will help here – this is usually quite natural on your period, but there are menstrual cup lubricants you can also buy
+- Lubrication will help here – this is usually quite natural whilst on your period, but there are menstrual cup lubricants you can also buy.

 - To remove, relax your muscles (top tip: jiggling your bottom jaw helps relax the muscles down there!) grasp the bottom of the cup and release the suction by squeezing the bottom of the cup – don’t just pull on the tail.
-Then tip the contents into the toilet, rinse and reuse
+Gently and slowly remove the cup, tip the contents into the toilet, rinse and reuse.

 - Before you get started, a top tip is to get familiar with your cervix.
 Did you know – your cervix changes position throughout your menstrual cycle?
 Me neither, until I started learning about menstrual cups!

 - Don’t make the mistake of placing the cup too high in your vagina, which can cause discomfort.
-The end of the stem should be no more than 1cm from the vagina opening.
+Practise until you find a method and placement that works for you.

 If your cup is the right size and correctly inserted, then you shouldn’t be able to feel it inside of you or experience any leaks.
 Here are some top tips to help:

 - Twist to lock.
-Not a joke.
-Once you have pushed your cup into the right place, give it a little twist to increase the suction and prevent leaks.
+Once you have pushed your cup into the right place, give it a little twist to help prevent leaks.

 - Chop the tail.
 All cups come with a tail, kind of like a silicone tampon string.
 Trial your cup first and you might still feel this, even if the cup has been inserted correctly, particularly if you have a low cervix.
 If so, take the cup out and snip a few millimetres off the end of the tail with a pair of scissors.